-Now, five years later she’s a women’s leader at the Kireka church and has her own bakery business.
+Five years later, she became a women’s leader at the Kireka church and has her own bakery business.
 She supplies cakes to more than 10 supermarkets in Kampala, the capital city of Uganda.
-And, she can now afford to send Ssubi and his brother to school.
+And, she can afford to send Ssubi and his brother to school.

 Because of your gifts to Kinship United, children like Ssubi are protected and cared for, and women like his mother are finding their worth and purpose.
 Thank you for bringing hope and God’s love to families like Ssubi’s.